surniaulula/wpsso/readme.txt

 	* None.
 * **Improvements**
 	* Update the notification toolbar after an async upload.
+	* Changed the notice container height from 60vh to 40vh when notices are shown automatically.
 * **Bugfixes**
 	* None.
 * **Developer Notes**